-Paul Fish and Suzanne Fish, professors of anthropology and curators of archaeology at the Arizona State Museum, lead a guided tour of a Hohokam agave field complex on the slopes of the Tortolita Mountains north of Tucson.
+Paul Fish and Suzanne Fish lead a guided tour of a Hohokam agave field complex on the slopes of the Tortolita Mountains north of Tucson.

 Witness preparations of this ancestral, labor intensive practice of using an underground, rock-lined oven for agave plant fire roasting, learning about agave roasting heritage and uses for the plant after roasting.

 Paul and Suzanne Fish lead this guided tour of the agave garden of Tumamoc Hill.
 Learn about this ancient ecological site and the impact it has made in our region over the past 2500 years.